redbadger/crux/docs/src/rfcs/decouple-from-http-types.md

    `From`/`TryInto` conversions to/from `http` types) with first-class, native support for `http` types.

-The goal, as framed in #357, is that **existing consumers can enable the `http-types` feature and continue as before, while new users get `http` compatibility out of the box.**
+The goal, as framed in #357, was that **existing consumers can enable the `http-types` feature and continue as before, while new users get `http` compatibility out of the box.**